How to Enable BitLocker in Windows 11

 If you see the message “Device encryption isn’t available for this device,” then the TPM chip isn’t available for your device, and you won’t be able to use BitLocker without a workaround we’ll show you below.

-If you do not see the highlighted message above, simply click the BitLocker drive encryption link in the image above to encrypt your drive.
+If the highlighted message above is not visible, click the BitLocker drive encryption link in the image to encrypt your drive.

 Use Standard Encryption

-If your computer isn’t compatible with Windows device encryption, you may be able to use standard BitLocker encryption.
+If your computer does not support Windows device encryption, you might be able to use standard BitLocker encryption instead.

 Since TPM is required in Windows 11, use this workaround to get around that requirement.